msornakumar/BISM-SSAS-Tabular-Documentation-Tool/README.md

 6. Click Generate Document Button.
 7. For each cube selected one excel will be generated in the output path specified.

- Note : Please don't remove \ rename the template folder and the excel file in it.
-The tool depends on these files.

  #### This project has been modified to use for SQL Server 2016 and 2017